prabampm/django-1.6-template/README.md

 ### [Clone the Template](id:anchor-clone-the-template)

-To create a project using this template, open a terminal and navigate to the place where you want to keep your project.
+To create a project using this template, open a terminal and navigate to the place where you want to keep your project, let's say it's **~/projects/**.

+    (django16)$ cd ~/projects

 Assuming you are still in the context of the django16 virtual environment, type the following:

     (django16)$ git clone https://github.com/dereknutile/django-1.6-template.git projectName

 ### [Install Dependencies](id:anchor-install-dependencies)

+First, make sure you are in the directory for the project you just made:

+    (django16)$ cd projectName

+You should now be in the ~/projects/**projectName** directory.

 Installing dependencies is done using PIP and is relative to your environment.
 The environment requirements are listed within requirements directory with a file name like ```{environment}.txt```.